matthew-ia/cayo/README.md

 A static HTML generator for the small stuff, with islands of reactivity.
 Powered by Svelte & Vite.

 ## Why Cayo?
-The main purpose of Cayo is to be a tool that lets you use modern front-end tooling (Svelte, Vite, file-based routing) to generate static HTML output, and have the option to use Svelte components that are reactive on the client.
+The main purpose of Cayo is to be a tool that lets you use modern front-end tooling (Svelte, Vite, file-based routing) to generate static HTML output, and have the option of using Svelte components that are reactive on the client.

 - **[Cayo prerenders](#components) your pages to HTML**.
 Essentially, it enables the use of Svelte for generating static content as if it's a templating language.
 You can think of Cayo's primary function as being a Svelte-to-HTML generator.

 - **Cayo lets you define where you _do_ want reactivity, with [Cayo Components](#cayo-components)**.
-If you want Svelte reactivity, you can have it, with Cayo Components (or "cayos" a.k.a. the "islands of reactivity").
-These are components that are individually bundled and are mounted and run as a Svelte client-side component.
+If you want Svelte reactivity, you can have it—with Cayo Components (or "cayos" a.k.a. the "islands of reactivity").
+These are components that are individually bundled and run as Svelte client-side components.

 - **Cayo is built for that person who has constraints on their output**—someone who needs control over their HTML generation workflow, and wants to use tools like [Svelte](https://svelte.dev) and [Vite](https://vitejs.dev).
 All while not having to buy into the typical use of creating an _entire website_, as frameworks are typically designed to be used.

-- **Cayo is not a feature-rich web app framework** like Astro or SvelteKit.
+- **Cayo is _not_ a feature-rich web app framework** like Astro or SvelteKit.
 Read more about [how Cayo differs](#cayo--the-rest) from similar tools.

 ## Getting Started